-12.1.1 The Issuer will make the following information available to the Bondholders by way of publishing the information on the website of the Issuer, and, after the Bonds have been listed, the following information shall be made available by way of press release:
+12.1.1 The Issuer will make the following information available to the Bondholders by way of publishing the information on the website of the Issuer or Heimstaden Bostad, and, after the Bonds have been listed, the following information shall be made available by way of press release:

-- (a) as soon as the same become available, but in any event within one hundred and twenty (120) days after the end of each Financial Year, its audited consolidated financial statements for that Financial Year; - (b) as soon as the same become available, but in any event within sixty (60) days after the end of each quarter of its Financial Year, its unaudited consolidated financial statements or the year-end report (Sw. bokslutskommuniké) (as applicable) for such period; - (c) as soon as practicable upon becoming aware of an acquisition or disposal of Bonds by a Group Company or an Affiliate, information regarding the aggregate Nominal Amount held by Group Companies and/or an Affiliate, or the amount of Bonds cancelled by the Issuer; and - (d) any other information required by the Swedish Securities Markets Act (Sw. lag (2007:528) om värdepappersmarknaden) and the rules and regulations of the Regulated Market on which the Bonds are admitted to trading. - 12.1.2 The Issuer shall immediately notify the Bondholders and the Agent upon becoming aware of the occurrence of a Change of Control Event and a Listing Failure Event.
-A notice in relation to a Change of Control Event may be given in advance of the occurrence of a Change of Control Event, conditioned upon the occurrence of such Change of Control Event, if a definitive agreement is in place providing for a Change of Control Event. - 12.1.3 When the financial statements and other information are made available to the Bondholders pursuant to Clause 12.1.1, the Issuer shall send copies of such financial statements and other information to the Agent.
-Together with the financial statements, the Issuer shall submit to the Agent a Compliance Certificate and attach copies of any notices sent to the Regulated Market on which the Bonds are admitted to trading. - 12.1.4 The Issuer shall immediately notify the Agent (with full particulars) upon becoming aware of the occurrence of any event or circumstance which constitutes an Event of Default, or any event or circumstance which would (with the expiry of a grace period, the giving of notice, the making of any determination or any combination of any of the foregoing) constitute an Event of Default, and shall provide the Agent with such further information as it may reasonably request in writing following receipt of such notice.
+- (a) as soon as the same become available, but in any event within one hundred and twenty (120) days after the end of each Financial Year: - (i) its audited consolidated financial statements for that Financial Year; and - (ii) the audited consolidated financial statements of Heimstaden Bostad for that Financial Year; - (b) as soon as the same become available, but in any event within sixty (60) days after the end of each quarter of its Financial Year: - (i) its unaudited consolidated financial statements or the year-end report (Sw. bokslutskommuniké) (as applicable) for such period; and - (ii) the unaudited consolidated financial statements or the year-end report (Sw. bokslutskommuniké) (as applicable) of Heimstaden Bostad for such period; - (c) as soon as practicable upon becoming aware of an acquisition or disposal of Bonds by a Group Company or an Affiliate, information regarding the aggregate Nominal Amount held by Group Companies and/or an Affiliate; and - (d) any other information required by the Swedish Securities Markets Act (Sw. lag (2007:528) om värdepappersmarknaden) and the rules and regulations of the Regulated Market on which the Bonds are admitted to trading. - 12.1.2 The Issuer shall immediately notify the Bondholders and the Agent upon becoming aware of the occurrence of a Change of Control Event and a Listing Failure Event.
+A notice in relation to a Change of Control Event may be given in advance of the occurrence of a Change of Control Event, conditioned upon the occurrence of such Change of Control Event, if a definitive agreement is in place providing for a Change of Control Event. - 12.1.3 When the financial statements and other information are made available to the Bondholders pursuant to Clause 12.1.1, the Issuer shall send copies of such financial statements and other information to the Agent. - 12.1.4 The Issuer shall immediately notify the Agent (with full particulars) upon becoming aware of the occurrence of any event or circumstance which constitutes an Event of Default, or any event or circumstance which would (with the expiry of a grace period, the giving of notice, the making of any determination or any combination of any of the foregoing) constitute an Event of Default, and shall provide the Agent with such further information as it may reasonably request in writing following receipt of such notice.
 Should the Agent not receive such information, the Agent is entitled to assume that no such event or circumstance exists or can be expected to occur, provided that the Agent does not have actual knowledge of such event or circumstance.